 “I initially got the urge to do something along these lines when I was working overseas with the Army alongside one of my friends who was our medic.
 I enjoyed a lot of the stuff I got to do with him so I thought I would give it a go,” Mr Shoebridge said.

-With his heart set on becoming a Paramedic, Michael was enticed by the College’s flexibility and self-paced distance learning environment, meaning he could spend more time with his family.
+With his heart set on beginning his pathway to becoming a Paramedic, Michael was enticed by the College’s flexibility and self-paced distance learning environment, meaning he could spend more time with his family.
 A luxury that he missed out on for so many years.

 “When I saw the options that you could study and still work I was sold,” he said.

 “That’s why I started off doing my Certificate IV in Healthcare to see if I’d like it and from there I progressed through to doing my Diploma and Advanced Diploma (of Paramedical Science).”

 12 months ago, with help from the College, he began work experience with Wilson Medic One and Emergency Medics.